jedick/plotmydata/README.md

 ## Licenses

 - This repo is MIT
-- Code examples taken from R (used in evals) are GPL-2|GPL-3
+- Some code examples used in evals are taken from R and are GPL-2|GPL-3